-We have been engaged by SalMar ASA to perform a limited assurance engagement, as defined by International Standards on Assurance Engagements, here after referred to as the engagement, to report on SalMar ASA's allocation of proceeds from SalMar ASA FRN senior unsecured green NOK 3,500,000 bond 2021/2027 (the "Subject Matter") as defined and referred to in the SalMar ASA's Green Bond Report April 2023 (the "Report"), as of 31 December 2022 and for the period from 1 January 2022 to 31 December 2022.
+We have been engaged by SalMar ASA to perform a limited assurance engagement, as defined by International Standards on Assurance Engagements, here after referred to as the engagement, to report on SalMar ASA's allocation of proceeds from SalMar ASA FRN senior unsecured green NOK 3,500,000,000 bond 2021/2027 (the "Subject Matter"), as defined and referred to in SalMar ASA's Green Bond Report November 2022 (the "Report"), as of 31 December 2021 for the period from 01 January 2021 to 31 December 2021.

-Other than as described in the preceding paragraph, which sets out the scope of our engagement, we did not perform assurance procedures on the remaining information included in the Green Bond report, and accordingly, we do not express a conclusion on this information.
+Other than as described in the preceding paragraph, which sets out the scope of our engagement, we did not perform assurance procedures on the remaining information included in the Report, and accordingly, we do not express a conclusion on this information.